-- A. At the beginning of each school year, the Superintendent or designee shall, in writing, inform school staff, parents/legal guardians, or other persons responsible for the welfare of a student of the District's student safety and violence prevention policy. - B. Each District school shall provide notice to students and staff of this policy through appropriate references in the Code of Student Conduct and employee handbooks and through other reasonable means. - C. Each school principal shall develop an annual process for discussing the school district policy on bullying and harassment with students.
+- A. At the beginning of each school year, the Superintendent or designee shall, in writing, inform school staff, parents/legal guardians, or other persons responsible for the welfare of a student of the District's student safety and violence prevention policy. - B. Each District school shall provide notice to students and staff of this policy through appropriate references in the Code of Student Conduct and employee handbooks and through other reasonable means. - C. The Superintendent shall also make all contractors contracting with the District aware of this policy. - D. Each school principal shall develop an annual process for discussing the school district policy on bullying and harassment with students in a student assembly or other reasonable format. - E. Reminders of the policy and bullying prevention messages such as posters and signs will be displayed around each school and on the District school buses.

-©EMCS Revised: 03/12/15
+©EMCS Page 14 of 15 S Revised: 05/01/16